DeepMapping2: Self-Supervised Large-Scale LiDAR Map Optimization: Appendix

 \section{Appendix}

 {\Alph{section}} {\Roman{figure}} {\Roman{table}}

 We provide in this supplementary more ablation studies, method analysis, and additional visualizations that could not fit in the paper.
-In particular, we include (1) the accuracy of various place recognition algorithms, (2) analysis of the computation time of our method and all baselines, and (3) video visualizations of trajectory estimation throughout the training processes.
+In particular, we include (1) the accuracy of various place recognition algorithms, (2) analysis of the computation time of our method and all baselines, (3) more visualizations including heat map and clearer mapping result, (4) and (5) video visualizations of trajectory estimation throughout the training processes.